maolopez/aws-capstone-pipeline/README.md

 5- The App repository has an buildspec.yml file like for example https://github.com/maolopez/ut_anagramma/blob/develop/buildspec.yml

-6- You may need AWS GitHub App
+6- You may need AWS GitHub App:
+   A- On Github go to settings -> integrations (Click on applications) B- On AWS go to Developer Tools and then Connections.
+(Create a connection) This should be reflected in (A) C- You may need to edit your terraform created pipeline to hook the connection.

 General description